 - serve falafel hot with pita bread or serve as snack/starter with some sauce.

-2: with a wooden spoon, mix all the ingredients mashing the chickpeas as you do so.
+2: with a wooden spoon, mix all the ingredients mashing the chickpeas as you do so. you can pulse this mixture in a blender or grinder.

 3: shape into small or medium sized balls or patties.